rodgersxy/wireframing/README.md

 A team designing a mobile app can use Figma to collaboratively create a wireframe that includes navigation, content placement, and interactive buttons.

 ---

+## Benefits of Wireframing in Software Development

+Wireframing is not just a design tool; it plays a crucial role in the software development process.
+By providing a visual representation of the project’s structure and functionality, wireframes streamline workflows and enhance collaboration among team members.

+### 1. **Guides the Design Process**
+Wireframes act as a blueprint for the development team, outlining the core structure and functionality of a project.

+**Benefits**:
+- Ensures the design aligns with project goals before investing time in development.
+- Provides clarity on content hierarchy, navigation, and user interactions.

+**Example**:
+A wireframe for an e-commerce website might outline the placement of product categories, search bars, and shopping cart buttons, ensuring developers and designers agree on the layout before coding begins.

+---

+### 2. **Facilitates Communication**
+Wireframes serve as a visual language that bridges the gap between technical and non-technical stakeholders.

+**Benefits**:
+- Helps developers, designers, and project managers understand the overall vision.
+- Allows stakeholders to provide feedback on functionality and layout early in the process.

+**Example**:
+A client reviewing a wireframe for a mobile app can quickly identify issues, like misplaced buttons or unclear navigation paths, and suggest changes before development begins.

+---